brikkr/capsule/README.md

 # Capsule : The Solid SDK 🚀
 Capsule contains the tools you need to build a Solid Application.
 More specifically, the SDK includes:
-* Solid libraries and API
+* Solid Client Libraries 🗂️
+* A JavaScript library for building user interfaces 💻
 *